 Everything changed for her the day she met the French rock band La Femme.
 She did a featuring in two songs of the first album from the band intituled “Psycho Tropical Berlin” in 2014 with “It’s Time To Wake Up (2023)” and “La Femme”.
 She did a feature with one of the most famous French rappers Nekfeu with the song “Avant tu riais” (2016).

 After that, she had other connections and associated herself with Maxime Sokolinski to create the duo Hologram.
 Later, the singer Raphaël took her on his music tour named “Somnambules”, and in 2017 she was playing the first part of the tour of the singer Benjamin Biolay.

 All those collaborations pushed her to release her first EP “Monstre d’amour”.
 Since this single was a success, she released 2018, her first album “Sainte-Victoire ” which received many awards in France.
 From there, she has been releasing a total of three albums with Saint-Victoire (2018), Saint-Victoire Super Reddition (2019), and Coeur (2021).
 Here is a new super visual video clip from one of her many hits “La Baie”.

 Fun fact, I had no clue she was a French artist before writing this article, I guess her stage name got me wrong.
-The name was taken from a song by David Bowie, an artist that she has been devoted to since childhood.
-This admiration goes from being a kid at her parents listening to the Best Of (of David Bowie) to her university thesis on the androgynous bodies in music from David Bowie.
+The name was taken from a song by David Bowie, an artist to whom she has been devoted since childhood.
+This admiration goes from being a kid at her parent’s listening to the Best Of (of David Bowie) to her university thesis on the androgynous bodies in music from David Bowie.
 Definitely, you can see the influence of the British artist on her music career from the video clips to her songs.